androbi-com/LoRa-E5-Mini-EndNode/README.md

 This software component is licensed by ST under Ultimate Liberty license SLA0044, the "License";  https://www.st.com/SLA0044.

+## Note

+This repository is the result of a hackaton at the TTN summer academy 2021, a nice opportunity to learn LoRaWAN and meet nice people.
+I have added the slides for the mini presentation we all gave in file `ForestWatcher.odp`.

 ## Links

 * [The Board](https://wiki.seeedstudio.com/LoRa_E5_mini/)